hsachinraj/Azurelabs/github/readme.md

    <img src="images/4.png">

 3. Click on the **Authorize** button and follow the steps required by GitHub to authorize access to your account.

    <img src="images/5.png">

+   **Since the authorization is in a new pop-up window, you have to unblock the pop-up window (if applicable) in your browser**

 4. When access is granted, you will see a message that confirms the connection and you can name the connection and Click OK.